-1S-2.0001 Designation of Division of Elections as Filing Office for Department of State
+- 1S-2.0001 Designation of Division of Elections as Filing Office for Department of State - 1S-2.017 Reporting Requirements for Campaign Treasurer's Reports.

-DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates

-DS-DE 14 Campaign Treasurer's Report - Itemized Expenditures

-DS-DE 84 Statement of Candidate DS-DE 87 Waiver of Report Form
+- DS-DE 9 Appointment of Campaign Treasurer and Designation of Campaign Depository for Candidates - DS-DE 12 Campaign Treasurer's Report Summary - DS-DE 13 Campaign Treasurer's Report Itemized Contributions - DS-DE 14 Campaign Treasurer's Report Itemized Expenditures - DS-DE 87 Waiver of Report Form

-1. Financial Report Software
+Financial Report Software

-- ➤ All countywide candidates must file campaign financial reports using the free software provided by the SOE Office. - Candidates can access the software on the internet or may come to the SOE Office and use the computer provided for candidate access. - ➤ All campaign contributions and expenditures must be entered using the SOE provided software.
+- All countywide candidates must file campaign financial reports using the free software provided by the SOE Office. - Candidates can access the software on the internet or may come to the SOE Office and use the computer provided for candidate access. - The temporary Candidate/Treasurer log in, password and pin are provided by the SOE office upon initial candidate filing.
+Candidate will need to change password when logging in for the first time.
+If password or pin is forgotten, contact the SOE office and log in information can be reset. - All campaign contributions and expenditures must be entered using the SOE provided software.

-2. Financial Report Contents
+Financial Report Contents

-- ➤ Every report must contain the full name and address of each person having made one or more contributions to the campaign within the reporting period, the amount of contribution and the date of contributions. - Contributions over \$100.00 must also include the contributor's occupation.
-For businesses, the report must provide as clear a description as practicable of the principal type of business conducted. - If the amount contributed is \$100.00 or less, or from a "relative" as defined in Chapter 112.312(21), F.S., the occupation of the contributor or the principal type of business need not be listed provided the relationship is reported. - Each report shall contain the full name and address of each entity to which expenditures have been made by or on behalf of the candidate within the reporting period, as well as, the amount, date, and purpose of each expenditure. - Expenditures made from a petty cash fund provided by 106.12, F.S., need not be reported individually.
-(See Campaign Expenditures procedures for detail on Petty Cash funds.)
+- Every report must contain the full name and address of each person having made one or more contributions to the campaign within the reporting period, the amount of contribution and the date of contributions.
+106.07 (4)(a) F.S. - Contributions over \$100.00 must also include the contributor's occupation.
+For businesses, the report must provide as clear a description as practicable of the principal type of business conducted.
+106.07 (4)(a)(1) F.S. - If the amount contributed is \$100.00 or less, or from a "relative" as defined in Chapter 112.312, F.S., the occupation of the contributor or the principal type of business need not be listed provided the relationship is reported. - Each report shall contain the full name and address of each entity to which expenditures have been made by or on behalf of the candidate within the reporting period, as well as, the amount, date, and purpose of each expenditure.
+106.07 (4)(a)(6) F.S. - Expenditures made from a petty cash fund provided by 106.12, F.S., need not be reported individually.
+106.07 (7) F.S.

-➤ Candidates are encouraged to contact the SOE Office when questions relating to financial report content or detail arise.
+• Candidates are encouraged to contact the SOE Office when questions relating to financial report content or detail arise.
 The SOE Office can provide guidance and instruction to aide candidates in financial report maintenance.

-3. Financial Reporting Dates
+Financial Reporting Dates